underlay/rex/README.md

   # `a` is always shorthand for the rdf:type predicate
   a [ schema:Person ] ;

-  # zero of one triples with predicate schema:url and an IRI object
+  # zero or one triples with predicate schema:url and an IRI object
   schema:url iri ? ;

   # exactly one triple with predicate schema:name and a literal object